CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/00-OVERVIEW.md

 ### **Workspaces**

-A workspace is a logical grouping of application groups in the Windows Virtual Desktop.
-Each Windows Virtual Desktop application group must be associated with a workspace for users to see the remote applications and desktops published to them.
+A workspace is a logical grouping of application groups in Windows Virtual Desktop.
+Each Windows Virtual Desktop application group must be associated with a workspace for users to see the remote apps and desktops published to them.

-### **End User Experience**
+### **End users**

 After you've assigned users to their application groups, they can connect to a Windows Virtual Desktop deployment with any of the Windows Virtual Desktop clients.